danwinship/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

   with partial hints.
 The reason for this requirement is the same one highlighted in [KEP-2433 Topology Aware Hints](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/2433-topology-aware-hints/README.md#kube-proxy), i.e. _"This is to provide safer transitions between enabled and disabled states.
 Without this fallback, endpoints could easily get overloaded as hints were being added or removed from some EndpointSlices but had not yet propagated to all of them."_

+Additionally, if a service has any endpoints for which (a) the `NodeName` is set to the name of kube-proxy's node, and (b) the `ForSameNode` hint is set, then kube-proxy will only send traffic for the service to those same-node endpoints.

 ### Choice of field name
 The name `trafficDistribution` is meant to capture the highly